alaserm/DateParserAutomation/README.md

 # Date Parser Test Automation Scripts

-**Requrements**: Windows 7+, Chrome Browser, Excel (optional, not needed for test execution, but needed if you want to view/edit attached Excel files), ExlJS test automation tool
+**Requrements**: Windows 7+, Chrome Browser, Excel (optional, not needed for test execution, but needed if you want to view/edit attached Excel files), ExlJS test automation tool (this tool is ideal for data-driven automation out of the box)

 You can download ExlJS test automation tool bundled with Date Parser test scripts from [here](http://23.236.144.243/VisualTAF/ExlJS-tool-bundled-with-DateParser-test-scriptsl.zip).